hms-networks/node-red-contrib-kolibri/README.md

 ### Kolibri in

 This node can subscribe to the specified data point path of the connected Kolibri Broker.
+The __kolibri in__ has the following properties.

+Required:

+- Kolibri broker
+- Data Point Path: Path to the data variable

+Optional:

+- Name: Node name that is displayed in the Node-RED flow
+- Resume: if true, history data values from last successful kolibri.write RPC will be included in the response.
+The client must login with the same clientId from the session that should be resumed.

 ### Kolibri out

 This node can publish to the specified data point path of the connected Kolibri Broker.
+The __kolibri out__ has the following properties.

+Required:

+- Kolibri broker
+- Data Point Path: Path to the data variable

+Optional:

+- Name: Node name that is displayed in the Node-RED flow

 ## Getting started